home-assistant/home-assistant.io/source/_components/discovery.markdown

 If you are developing a new platform, please read [how to make your platform discoverable]({{site_root}}/developers/add_new_platform/#discovery).

 <p class='note warning'>
-There is currently a <a href='https://bitbucket.org/al45tair/netifaces/issues/17/dll-fails-to-load-windows-81-64bit'>known issue</a> with running this playform on a 64-bit version of Python.
+There is currently a <a href='https://bitbucket.org/al45tair/netifaces/issues/17/dll-fails-to-load-windows-81-64bit'>known issue</a> with running this platform on a 64-bit version of Python.
 </p>

 <p class='note'>